Nsustain/nsustain.com/HALL_OF_FRAME.md

 <br>

 Please email security@nsustain.com
-if you find any security issue on Nsustain.
+if you find any security hole on Nsustain.
-Thank you again for your help!

 <br>
 <br>